Frequently Asked Questions

 1) At the date of the commencement of the proceedings, the spouses must have lived apart for two out of the previous three years.

 2) There must be no reasonable prospect of a reconciliation between the spouses.

 3) Proper provision is to be made for the spouse and dependent family members.

 Q. Must I go through a judicial separation prior to applying for a divorce?

 No, once you are four years Separated you may start Divorce proceedings.

-Q. How do I prove that I am Separated for four years ?
+Q. How do I prove that I am Separated for two years ?

 You will be required to complete a document called the “Family Law Civil Bill” in which you will be required to state the date you were married and the length of time you and your spouse have been living apart.
 You will be asked under Oath in Court to verify this information.